 Hiking in the Wasatch Mountains

 This iconic mountain range stretches 160 miles from the Utah/Idaho border, south through central Utah.
 Anywhere you go while backpacking northern Utah, these mountains will be in view.
 The Wasatch Range is the western edge of the Rocky Mountains, and although not as lofty as the Colorado Rockies, the Wasatch are rugged and formidable, with a red tinge that makes them glow like hot embers at sunset.
 There are many places to hike in these mountains.
 We chose to do a hike to the summit of Bald Mountain, from the Silver Lake Resort near Park City.
 This trail offered dramatic scenery of the Jordanelle Reservoir and surrounding peaks, windswept and exposed with only sparse vegetation.
+I slept comfortably in my camping hammock & awoke to the most incredible view!
 It wouldn’t be a backpacking northern Utah trip without exploring the Wasatch Mountains.